luispedro/imread/docs/source/index.rst

 That's it.

-For actually using these images for anything, checkout computer vision & image processing packages:
+This needs to be used with a a computer vision & image processing packages:

 - `mahotas <http://luispedro.org/software/mahotas>`__
 - `scikit-image <http://scikit-image.org/>`__